BlockScope/zone-inaccessible-code-deriving-ord/README.md

         To see the code I am typechecking, use -ddump-deriv
 ```

-The cabal file is ready to go but if you want to tweak it using any of the
+The `*.cabal` file is ready to go but if you want to tweak any of the `*.dhall`
-`*.dhall` files then install the dhall tooling with;
+files from which it is generated then install the dhall tooling with;

 ```
 > stack install dhall hpack-dhall